• Skip to primary navigation

 Notes

-• Classic Tofu - is generally between silken and firm tofu.
-This could be labelled as regular tofu or just tofu.
+Classic Tofu - is generally between silken and firm tofu.
+This could be labeled as regular tofu or just tofu.
+Play around with different types of tofu to find your favorite.

 Nutrition